 Last year we had pretty much a full contingent of the world's top players in attendance with the exception of a poorly Jason Day, however this year it's clear that a few have chosen to give this week a miss despite the WGC status of the event.
 Hideki Matsuyama, Jason Day, Brooks Koepka, Rory McIlroy and Henrik Stenson are notable omissions from the OWGR top 12 in what's now a 65-man field with no halfway cut.

-As well as the WGC this week, we also have the Tshwane Open - you can read my preview of that event here.
+Over on the European Tour I've also previewed the Tshwane Open - you can read my thoughts on that event here.

 Course Overview.
 The course has a classical, old-style feel to it with its narrow, tree-lined fairways and small greens.
-Players have commented that it feels very much like a tight Spanish or Italian track in terms of its characteristics, however at over 7,000 feet of elevation the altitude will add another dimension to this week with balls flying at least 10% further than at sea level if not slightly more.
-So a 7,330 yardage could read closer to 6,500 yards which makes this a course that should reap birdies and eagles for those players who can keep the ball in play from off the tee.
-Oscar Alvarez shot -17/271 on his way to winning here at the Mexican Open in 2014 and despite the shot taken off of par for this week's event, I would suspect that the winning score will be in that region once again this week if not lower still with a decent enough weather forecast.
+Players have commented that it feels very much like a tight Spanish or Italian track in terms of its characteristics, however at over 7,000 feet of elevation the altitude adds another dimension to this week with balls flying anything between 10-20% further depending on the club used.
+So a 7,330 yardage in reality reads sub-6,500 yards which makes this a course that should reap birdies and eagles for those players who can keep the ball in play from off the tee.

 Predictor Model.
 Our published Predictor Model is available here.
 As always you can build your own model using the variables available.

 Weather Forecast.
 The latest weather forecast for Mexico City is here.
-A dry start to the event with light to moderate winds at worst and the outside chance of some rain towards the end of play on Sunday.
-Temperatures will peak around the mid-70s Fahrenheit.
+A dry event is expected with light to moderate winds at worst in the afternoons and temperatures peaking around the mid-to-high 70s Fahrenheit.